 Creating the Clean Energy Workforce of the Future

-Welcome to the Energy Central Learning Hub
+The Energy Central Learning Hub

-The new £15 million+ STEM education and vocational training facility based at the Port of Blyth.
+A state-of-the-art £15 million+ STEM education and vocational training facility based at the Port of Blyth.

 • The energy sector is a large and significant business and employment cluster for Northumberland, concentrated in Blyth.